 The only other way to set aside an agreement is in Court where it must be shown that –

 - There was a fraud or failure to disclose all assets and liabilities; or

 - There was undue influence, duress or unconscionable conduct; or

 - There are exceptional circumstances that have arisen that will cause hardship to either the parents or children if the agreement is not set aside.

 Binding Child Support Agreements require legal advice.
-Call Michell Meares, Accredited Specialist Family Lawyer on (02) 4324 7699 for a free confidential chat on the phone to find out where you stand.
+Call Amelia Cox, Accredited Specialist Family Lawyer on (02) 4324 7699 for a free confidential chat on the phone to find out where you stand.